arq5x/gemini/README.md

 screen for overlaps in your annotation file and update a new column in the ``variants`` table that you may specify on the command line.
 This is best illustrated by example.

+Let's assume you have already created a ``gemini`` database of a VCF file using the ``load`` module.

+	gemini load -v my.vcf -t VEP my.db

 Add a new column called "my_col" that tracks whether a given variant overlapped (1) or did not overlap (0) intervals in your annotation file.